iShiBin/info5100/assignments/Assignment3.md

 #### Algorithm

-Since this calculator class is just to calculate, so static functions will be suitable.
+Since this calculator class is just to calculate, so static functions will be suitable.(result 4 + 2)

 ```java
 class Calculator {